Rockfire Resources PLC 2022 Review

 EXPECTATIONS OF SHAREHOLDERS

-- publish clear and concise announcements, with minimal technical complexity
+- publish clear and concise announcements, with minimal technical complexity; and

 We seek to engage with our shareholders through updates to the market via regulatory news flow (‘RNS’), on matters of a material substance and regulatory nature.
 Whilst being mindful of the requirements of the AIM Rules and Market Abuse Regulations the Board may engage with Shareholders directly from time to time in relation to questions that they may have and other matters.